-- A. University Policies and Procedures - Attendance at each class or laboratory is mandatory at Oral Roberts University.
+- A. University Policies and Procedures - 1.
+Attendance at each class or laboratory is mandatory at Oral Roberts University.
 Excessive absences can reduce a student's grade or deny credit for the course.
-I will circulate an attendance sheet at the beginning of each class session.
 Students who are late cannot sign the attendance sheet once it circulated. - 2.
 Students taking a late exam because of an unauthorized absence are charged a late exam fee. - 3.
 Students and faculty at Oral Roberts University must adhere to all laws addressing the ethical use of others' materials, whether it is in the form of print, video, multimedia, or computer software.
 By submitting an assignment in any form, the student gives permission for the assignment to be checked for plagiarism, either by submitting the work for electronic verification or by other means. - 4.
 Final exams cannot be given before their scheduled times.
 Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 5.
 Students are to be in compliance with University, school, and departmental policies regarding ePortfolio requirements.
 Students should consult the ePortfolio handbooks for requirements regarding general education and the students' majors. - a.
 The penalty for not submitting electronically or for incorrectly submitting an ePortfolio artifact is a zero for that assignment. - b.
 By submitting an assignment, the student gives permission for the assignment to be assessed electronically. - B. Course Policies and Procedures - 1.
 Evaluation Procedures